 Later that week, Cori went on to lead a two-hour session on scene-building.
-She pulled in her cinematic studies as well as her analysis of award-winning novels and novellas.
-I can’t believe my good fortune to learn from her and feel even luckier that she’s agreed to come back to the Foundation this year to teach a new class for beginning authors centered on her deep knowledge of scene structure and world-building.
+Cori pulled in their cinematic studies as well as their analysis of award-winning novels and novellas.
+I can’t believe my good fortune to learn from Cori and feel even luckier that they’ve agreed to come back to the Foundation this year to teach a new class for beginning authors centered on their deep knowledge of scene structure and world-building.

 Alison Green Myers: Hello, Cori!
 Welcome to the blog!
 We are eager to hear about new projects that you have in store.
 Can you give us a preview of your upcoming YA releases?

 Cori: My pleasure!
 I’m currently in the throes of a major deadline on a book that I coauthored with my partner, Amy Rose Capetta.
 The story is an inclusive retelling of the King Arthur canon with a sci-fi twist, complete with swords, spaceships, a Renaissance Faire planet, a girl King Arthur, and teenage Merlin (he ages backwards, you know, and this is very far into the future).
 This space fantasy duology is called Once & Future and will be releasing from Little, Brown in the spring of 2019 and 2020.